Astro-Sean/escatter/README.md

 ```

 ## Warning
-I make no claim as to the validity of the output of this code, use at you own descretion.
+I make no claim as to the validity of the output of this code, use at you own discretion.